ethersync/ethersync/README.md

         ethersync daemon --file=path/to/playground/file
         ```

         This will print an IP address and port (like `192.168.178.23:4242`), which others can use to connect to you.
+(It prints the local IP address by default, but you can also be reached using your public IP address.
+Right now, you might need to configure the host computer to open the port to the outside.
+A more convenient way to do that is planned.)

     - As a **peer**, specify the IP address and port of the host: